Pundi X Price Hits $0.0075 on Top Exchanges (NPXS)

-Pundi X (CURRENCY:NPXS) traded 14.2% higher against the dollar during the 1 day period ending at 0:00 AM Eastern on April 4th.
-Pundi X has a total market cap of $1.78 billion and approximately $858.99 million worth of Pundi X was traded on exchanges in the last day.
-In the last seven days, Pundi X has traded down 5.2% against the dollar.
-One Pundi X token can now be bought for about $0.0075 or 0.00000013 BTC on popular exchanges.
+Pundi X (CURRENCY:NPXS) traded 14.2% higher against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on April 7th.
+In the last week, Pundi X has traded down 5.2% against the U.S. dollar.
+One Pundi X token can currently be purchased for $0.0075 or 0.00000013 BTC on cryptocurrency exchanges.
+Pundi X has a market cap of $1.78 billion and $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.

 Pundi X Profile